Academic Catalog

 0.5 hours lecture

-This course will familiarize students with: (a) financial aid resources available to them to meet educational expenses; (b) Grossmont College's Financial Aid Satisfactory Academic Progress policy; (c) federal/state regulations for determining and maintaining eligibility for financial aid eligibility; (d) the student's rights and responsibilities in receiving aid.
-Students will learn how to prepare an income and expense budget.
-They will receive an overview of campus resources.
-Finally, they will develop a two-year Student Educational Plan to meet their objectives.
+This course will familiarize students with: (a) financial aid resources available to them to meet educational expenses; (b) Grossmont College's Financial Aid Satisfactory Academic Progress Policy; (c) federal/state regulations for determining and maintaining eligibility for financial aid; (d) the student's rights and responsibilities in receiving aid.
+Students will learn about financial literacy, campus resources, and an overview of student success strategies.
+They will also develop a two semester educational plan to meet their objectives.
 This course is offered on a Pass/No Pass basis only.
 (Non-degree credit course)

 COUN-104